flatpak/flatpak-docs/docs/electron.rst

 The Electron app is run through a simple shell script that wraps `zypak <https://github.com/refi64/zypak>`_.
-This script can be given any name but must be specified in the manifest's :ref:`Command` property.
+This script can be given any name but must be specified in the manifest's ``command`` property.
 See below for a sample wrapper to launch the app:

 .. code-block:: yaml